-Former Goldman Sachs Asia Ex-Japan Managing Director, Vivien Khoo, Joins StashAway Advisory Committee
+Former Goldman Sachs Asia Ex-Japan Managing Director, Vivien Khoo, joins StashAway Advisory Committee

 About StashAway

-StashAway is a digital wealth manager that offers investment portfolios and wealth management solutions for both retail and professional investors, operating across Singapore, Malaysia, the Middle East and North Africa, Hong Kong, and Thailand.
-StashAway HK is licensed by the Securities and Futures Commission (SFC) in Hong Kong for Type 1 (dealing in securities), Type 4 (advising on securities) and Type 9 (asset management) regulated activities.
+StashAway is a digital wealth manager that offers investment portfolios and wealth management solutions for both retail and professional investors, operating across countries and regions including Singapore, Malaysia, the Middle East and North Africa, Hong Kong, and Thailand.

 StashAway recently launched Thematic Portfolios, giving investors exposure to sectors that are expected to transform, or structurally change existing paradigms that are major drivers of future growth.